ke-stacks/ke-stacks/README.md

 - 👋 Hi, I’m Kelvin King'ori
-- 👀 I’m interested in Software Engineering...
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning C and C++ for systems developement.
+- 🌱 I’m currently learning Javascript (React and Nodejs) and Kotlin ft Firebase for Android Development.
 - 📫 How to reach me Call +254741559592 or Email: kingorikelvin883@gmail.com

 <!---